petkaantonov/bluebird/API.md

 Like `.then()`, but any unhandled rejection that ends up here will be thrown as an error.
 Note that generally Bluebird is smart enough to figure out unhandled rejections on its own so `.done` is rarely required.
 As explained in the error management section, using `.done` is more of a coding style choice with Bluebird, and is used to explicitly mark the end of a promise chain.
 <hr>

-##Progression
+##Progression migration

-**Warning:** There are composability and chaining issues with APIs that use promise progression handlers.
-This API is kept for backwards compatibility and for interoperability between libraries.
+Progression is deprecated as there are composability and chaining issues with APIs that use promise progression handlers.
+This API is kept for backwards compatibility and for interoperability between libraries for now.
 As other libraries move away from the progression API since it really has little to do with promises, so will Bluebird.
 Implementing the common use case of progress bars can be accomplished using a pattern similar to [IProgress](http://blogs.msdn.com/b/dotnet/archive/2012/06/06/async-in-4-5-enabling-progress-and-cancellation-in-async-apis.aspx) in C#.
 For example:

 ```js
 function returnsPromiseWithProgress(progressHandler){